The Greek alt-rock project of Prins Obi released the LP The Age Of Tourlou yesterday.

 social media page

-Join Emerging Indie Bands on Facebook for more of the best developing musicians from around the globe.
+Join Emerging Indie Bands on Twitter for more release news.

 social media page